MarcAstner/CRAPy/PROGRESS_REPORT.md

 ## Progress: Thursday 10 June, 2021

 #### Chris:
+- connected the sensors to arduino but with power from the battery on the rover, struggled
+- had issues with the multimeter and failed to remeber basic circuit design :(
+- tried to find ways to lower amps in the circuit
+- researched how to utilize the energy from the solar panel and convert it into usable energy

 #### Gabriel:
 - tested the Arduino with all the sensors connected with an external power source